cfolino/bookstack_docs/virtual-machines/pages/73_bookstack-github-export-publish-pipeline.md

 ./publish-bookstack-export.sh
 ```

-No manual sanitization steps are required.
+CI verification runs automatically after every push.

 ---

-## Design Goals

-- Preserve internal documentation accuracy
-- Prevent accidental data disclosure
-- Enable public sharing without risk
-- Maintain clean version history
-- Keep the system simple and auditable

----

 ## Summary

 This pipeline ensures:

-- Internal BookStack remains precise and complete
+- Internal documentation remains complete and accurate
-- Public GitHub content is safe by construction
+- Public documentation is safe by construction
-- Redaction is automated, consistent, and verifiable
+- Redaction is automated and verifiable
-- Documentation can be shared confidently
+- External CI enforces an additional safety boundary

-The separation between **authoring**, **sanitization**, and **publishing** is intentional and enforced.
+The separation between authoring, sanitization, publishing, and verification is intentional.